Religious Studies Department

 In-Person

 This course is an introduction to the use of supernatural imagery and themes in current tales of superheroes.
 How are supernatural beings and forces incorporated into the stories?
 How do superheroes function as divine beings?
 In which ways are the messages presented by DC and Marvel derived from those of world religions?
 In which ways do they serve as substitutes for religion?
-Credit will be granted for only one of RELS 216 and RELS 298 (2020-2022).
+Credit will be granted for only one of RELS 216 or RELS 298 (2020-2022).
 Three credits.
-Offered 2023-2024.
+Offered every year.

 Fantastic Beasts